Philip Broke: Capture of USS Chesapeake

 Chesapeake was disabled by gunfire, boarded and captured within 15 minutes of opening fire.
-Fifty-six sailors on Chesapeake were killed and eighty-five wounded including her captain James Lawrence, who died of his wounds on 4 June.
+56 members of Chesapeakes crew were killed and 85 wounded, including her captain James Lawrence, who died of his wounds on 4 June.
 Lawrence's last command was reported to be, "Don't give up the ship".
-On the Shannon, 24 were killed and 59 wounded, including Broke who sustained a serious head wound while leading the boarding party.
-The head wound from a cutlass blow, which had exposed the brain, had been very severe accompanied by great blood loss.
+On Shannon, 24 were killed and 59 wounded, including Broke who sustained a serious head wound while leading the boarding party.
+The head wound from a cutlass blow, which had exposed his brain, had been very severe and accompanied by great loss of blood.
 Therapeutic bleeding, routinely employed at the time, was not performed by Shannons surgeon Mr Alexander Jack, which was to Broke's advantage.
 The report of the surgeon described the wound as "a deep cut on the parietal bone, extending from the top of the head ... towards the left ear, [the bone] penetrated for at least three inches in length."

-Lieutenant Provo Wallis, a Nova Scotian, took command of Shannon as the frigate and her prize returned to Halifax as surgeons worked to save Broke.
+Lieutenant Provo Wallis took command of Shannon as the frigate and her prize returned to Halifax as surgeons worked to save Broke.
 In Halifax, Broke recovered at the Commissioner's residence in the Halifax Naval Yard.

-Shannons victory created a sensation in both the United States and the United Kingdom, especially in the newspapers of the era.
-In recognition, Broke was created a baronet on 25 September 1813.
-He became a Knight Commander of the Order of the Bath on 3 January 1815.
-He was also awarded a Naval Gold Medal, one of only eight awarded for single ship actions between 1794 and 1816.
-While his wounds precluded further active service, Broke served as a naval gunnery specialist in the Royal Navy.
-He was promoted to rear admiral of the red on 22 July 1830.
+Shannons victory was celebrated in Britain, while the Americans saw it as a humiliation.
+In recognition for his victory, Broke was created a baronet on 25 September 1813.
+He was appointed a Knight Commander of the Order of the Bath on 3 January 1815.
+Broke was also awarded a Naval Gold Medal, one of only eight awarded for single ship actions between 1794 and 1816.
+While his wounds precluded further active service, Broke served as a naval gunnery specialist in the Royal Navy, and was promoted to Rear-Admiral of the Red on 22 July 1830.
+He died on 2 January 1841 in London and was buried in Nacton; a church monument dedicated to him was sculpted by Thomas Denman.

-His younger brother, Charles Broke, later Charles Broke Vere, joined the British Army.
-Charles served under the Duke of Wellington.
-He ended as a major general and was knighted.

-Sir Philip Broke Bt. died on 2 January 1841 and is buried in Nacton in Suffolk with a monument sculpted by Thomas Denman.